Battle of Savo Island: Prelude

-Mikawa's run down the Slot was not detected by Allied forces.
-Turner had requested that U.S. Admiral John S. McCain Sr., commander of Allied air forces for the South Pacific area, conduct extra reconnaissance missions over the Slot in the afternoon of August 8.
-But, for unexplained reasons, McCain did not order the missions, nor did he tell Turner that they were not carried out.
-Thus, Turner mistakenly believed that the Slot was under Allied observation throughout the day.
-However, McCain cannot totally bear fault, as his patrol craft were few in number, and operated over a vast area at the extreme limit of their endurance.
+Mikawa's run down The Slot was not detected by Allied forces.
+Turner had requested that U.S. Admiral John S. McCain Sr., commander of Allied air forces for the South Pacific Area, conduct extra reconnaissance missions over The Slot in the afternoon of 8 August.
+However, for unexplained reasons McCain did not order the missions, nor did he tell Turner that they were not carried out.
+Thus, Turner mistakenly believed that The Slot was under Allied observation throughout the day.
+However, McCain cannot totally bear fault as his patrol craft were few in number and operated over a vast area at the extreme limit of their endurance.
 Turner had fifteen scouting planes of the cruiser force, which were never used that afternoon and remained on the decks of their cruisers, filled with gasoline and serving as an explosive hazard to the cruisers.